slamlux/HPQC/week7/README.md

 # week7
+## How to run the code
+To run the code use the following prompts in the command line:

+    python3 HPQC/week7/quantum_com1.py
+or

+    python3 HPQC/week7/improved_quantum_com1.py
 ## Part 1: Push a qubit into a stack
 When a new qubit is pushe the size of the stack doubles.
 Each new qubit is represented by a weight vectror (a,b) the weight satisfy this equations  ∣α∣ <sup>2</sup>  + ∣β∣ <sup>2</sup> =1, this makes sure that qubit only has a value of 0 or 1 once the wavefunction collapses.
 To implement this the qubit workspace has to be reshaped into (1 x N <sup>2</sup>) a row vector and subsequently using the kron function in numpy to get the new weight vector.